Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 ## Current Status

-- Project is in Phase 4: AI parsing integration with OpenAI's GPT-4.1-mini (completed core integration, pending optimistic UI updates and error toasts).
+- Project is in Phase 4: AI parsing integration with OpenAI's GPT-4.1-mini and 'chrono-node' for date parsing (completed core integration, pending optimistic UI updates and error toasts).
 - All Phase 2 features (Firestore CRUD, time picker, mobile/desktop UX, edit/delete) are complete and live in main branch.
 - UI issues (task persistence after logout, profile picture display) have been resolved and confirmed working.
 - Documentation and memory bank files are up to date for AI or new developer handoff.